XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/become-an-xrp-ledger-gateway.md

 Similarly, *Source Tags* indicate the originator or source of a payment.
 Most commonly, a Source Tag is included so that the recipient of the payment knows where to bounce the payment.
 When you bounce an incoming payment, use the Source Tag from the incoming payment as the Destination Tag of the outgoing (bounce) payment.

 You can generate a destination tag on-demand when a customer intends to send money to you.
-For greater customer privacy, you should consider that destination tag valid only for a payment with the expected amount, and bounce any other transactions that reuse the same destination tag.
+For greater customer privacy, you should consider that destination tag valid only for that payment with the expected amount, and bounce or ignore any other transactions that reuse the same destination tag.

 [Enable the Require Destination Tag setting](require-destination-tags.html) on your issuing and operational addresses so that customers must use a destination tag to indicate where funds should be credited when they send payments to you.